 Do you believe in ghosts?

-I stepped into the basement of the school and felt the crisp chill of cold, damp air.
+We stepped into the basement of the schoolhouse, and the temperature dropped 20 degrees.

-As I walked into a bedroom, I saw a glow coming from the window.
+As I walked to the stairs, I saw a glow.